SubCoderHUN/WT32-SC01-PLUS/README.md

 Or, you can **[download esptool.exe from GitHub](https://github.com/espressif/esptool "download esptool.exe from GitHub")** and run the following command:  `esptool.exe --chip esp32-s3 erase_flash`.

 ### Plans for the future
-1. In the future, I want to find some uses for the unused GPIO pins and SDCard.
+1. In the future, I want to find some uses for the unused GPIO pins.
 2. I want to create an hourly forecast; at the moment, it only displays the current weather information.
 3. .... and so on 😄